Comprador

-A comprador or compradore (/kɒmprəˈdɔr/) is a "person who acts as an agent for foreign organizations engaged in investment, trade, or economic or political exploitation".
+A comprador or compradore (/kɒmprəˈdɔr/) is a "person who acts as an agent for foreign organizations engaged in investment, trade, or economic or political exploitation."
 An example of a comprador would be a native manager for a European business house in East and South East Asia, and, by extension, social groups that play broadly similar roles in other parts of the world.

-Etymology
+Etymology and usage

 The term comprador, a Portuguese word that means buyer, derives from the Latin comparare, which means to procure.
-The original usage of the word in East Asia meant a native servant in European households in Guangzhou in southern China or the neighboring Portuguese colony at Macao that went to market to barter their employers' wares.
-The term then evolved to mean the native contract suppliers who worked for foreign companies in East Asia or the native managers of firms in East Asia.
-Compradors held important positions in southern China buying and selling tea, silk, cotton and yarn for foreign corporations and working in foreign-owned banks.
-Robert Hotung, a late-nineteenth-century compradore of the trading conglomerate Jardine, Matheson & Co. was believed to be the richest man in Hong Kong by the age of 35.
-Li & Fung partly functioned as a Canton comprador in its early stages.
+The original usage of the word in East Asia referred to a native servant in European households in Guangzhou in southern China or in the neighboring Portuguese colony at Macao - such persons went to market to barter their employers' wares.
+The term then evolved to mean the native contract-suppliers who worked for foreign companies in East Asia or the native managers of firms in East Asia.
+Compradors held important positions in southern China - buying and selling tea, silk, cotton and yarn for foreign corporations and working in foreign-owned banks.
+Robert Hotung (1862–1956), who worked in the late-nineteenth century as a comprador of the trading conglomerate Jardine, Matheson & Co., allegedly became the richest man in Hong Kong by the age of 35.
+The Hong Kong firm of Li & Fung, founded in 1906, partly functioned as a Canton comprador in its early stages.

-In Marxism, the term comprador bourgeoisie was later applied to similar trading-class in regions outside East Asia.
+Marxist theoreticians in the 20th century applied the term comprador bourgeoisie to similar trading-classes in regions outside East Asia.